kemalyen/elasticsearch-php-docker/README.md

-# elasticsearch-php-docker
-Elasticsearch CRUD with PHP and Docker

-Video tutorials can be found at https://www.youtube.com/upload
+# PHP And Elastica Search

+## Bulk insert and range query